There is a wide range of supports available to help businesses impacted by the COVID-19 crisis.

 - LEAN for Micro: LEAN for Micro is available to Local Enterprise Office clients to help build resilience within small companies.
 Businesses can avail of consultancy support with a LEAN Expert or help to implement new remote working and physical distancing guidelines.
 Contact your Local Enterprise Office for further details.

 - COVID-19 Business Financial Planning Grant: The COVID-19 Business Financial Planning Grant, worth up to €5,000, is designed to help companies to develop a robust financial plan, including the preparation of documentation required to support applications for external finance from banks and/or other finance providers.
 The grant is a new support for Enterprise Ireland clients and those manufacturing or internationally traded services companies that employ 10 or more full time employees.

-- Lean Business Improvement Voucher: The Lean Business Continuity Voucher is available to eligible companies to access up to €2,500 in training or advisory services support related to the continued operation of their businesses during the current pandemic.
+- Lean Business Continuity Voucher: The Lean Business Continuity Voucher is available to eligible companies to access up to €2,500 in training or advisory services support related to the continued operation of their businesses during the current pandemic.
 It is open to small, medium or large client companies of Enterprise Ireland or Údarás na Gaeltachta (including High Potential Start-ups).
 The voucher may be used to obtain services from approved providers.